 Flour is made from wheat which is a grain, and grains have naturally occurring harmful bacteria that live on them.
 Because of this, you need to heat the flour to a temperature of 165°F (74°C) to kill the bacteria and make it safe to eat.

-Usually, this would happen while you were baking, but since this recipe is raw cookie dough, you need to heat the flour before you use it.
+Usually, this would happen while you are baking, but since this recipe is raw cookie dough, you need to heat the flour before you use it.
 There are two super simple ways you can do this:

 - Microwave - Place a bowl of flour in the microwave and heat in 30-second intervals, stirring each time.
 Microwave for 90-120 seconds total, until the flour temperature reaches 165°F (74°C).